frederic-perez/AmE-dictionary/data/idioms.md

 __brace of shakes__ Instantly, quickly, or in an extremely short amount of time, as of a task or event.
 “Brace,” taken from the old French for the arms’ breadth from hand to hand, means twice; the phrase as a whole refers either to an old nautical term, meaning the time it takes the sail to shake twice as it takes up the wind, or else the short time it takes to shake a dice-box twice.
 Often used in the phrase “in a brace of shakes.” _I’ll have that ready for you in a brace of shakes._ _We’ll be there in a brace of shakes._
 __brace yourself__ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
 __bragging rights__ The authority and freedom to boast or brag of one’s achievements that comes from having won a contest or succeeded in some way, especially against a close rival. _The game matters little to either team’s statistics, but it will ensure bragging rights for the rest of the year._
+__brain box__ Someone who is regarded as highly intelligent. _Kevin is such a brain box that he memorized pi to a hundred decimal places._
 __brain surgery__ :three: A task requiring extreme intelligence, skill, or competence, usually used in a negative or rhetorical manner to indicate the opposite. _Just follow the directions as they’re written—it isn’t brain surgery._
 __brainwave__ A sudden idea or moment of inspiration; a brainstorm.
 __brass monkeys__ Very cold weather.